onionpancakes/chassis/README.md

 ## Alias Elements

 Alias elements are user defined elements.
-They resolve to other elements through the `resolve-alias` multimethod.
+They resolve to other elements through the `c/resolve-alias` multimethod.
 They must begin with **namespaced keywords**.

-Define an alias element by extending the `resolve-alias` multimethod with a namespaced keyword and a function implementation receiving 3 arguments: tag keyword, attributes map, and content vector.
+Define alias elements by extending `c/resolve-alias` multimethod on a namespaced keyword.
+It accepts the following 3 arguments of types:

+1. Tag keyword.
+Used for the dispatch.
+2. Attributes map or nil if attrs is absent.
+3. Content vector, possibly empty if no content.

+When implementing aliases, consider the following points:

-Since namespaced keywords are not interpreted as attributes, they can be used as arguments for alias elements.
+* Because namespaced keywords are ignored as attributes, they can be used as arguments for alias elements.

-Attribute map received (2rd arg) contains the merged attributes from the alias element, including `id` and `class` from the element tag.
+* The attributes map will contain `#id` and `.class` merged from the element tag.
 By placing the alias element's attribute map as the attribute map of a resolved element, the attributes transfers seamlessly between the two.

-Content subvector received (3rd arg) contains the content of the alias element.
-It has metadata `{::c/content true}` to avoid being interpreted as an element.
+* The content vector has metadata `{::c/content true}` to avoid being interpreted as an element.

 ```clojure
 ;; Capitalized name optional, just to make it distinctive.